gottesmm/gottesmm.github.io/drafts/sil-ownership-model.md

   any program path dominated by its definition.

-* **Borrowed** - A value _v_ that is an element of some _SSA(s)_ that is produced from an _owned_ value via iterative scoped borrow operations.
+* **Borrowed** - A value _v_ that is an element of some _SSA(s)_ that is produced from an _owned_ value via nested scoped borrow operations.
 We loosen our definition slightly by allowing for the _owned_ value to be in a different function (function argument), the result of a terminator instruction (block argument), in coroutine storage (a return value from coroutine